mag535/8bit-Pico-Processor/README.md

 1. All variables in Cadence Virtuoso must be capitalized
 2. The clock variable is spelled `CLK`
 3. Only use the OSU library for standard cells
+4. Use 2's Complement for ALU (Professor's note)